 Many of the people who come to David Sklar & Associates for personal bankruptcy help come with a lot of questions.
-There is a lot at stake, and part of our job is helping you to understand exactly what you’re getting into when you declare bankruptcy.
+There is a lot at stake, and part of our job is to help you to understand exactly what you’re getting into when you declare bankruptcy.
+Here are 5 answers to common bankruptcy questions we hear from clients every day.

 Going through bankruptcy is a difficult time in anyone’s life, but you’re not the first person to declare bankruptcy and you won’t be the last.
 According to Bankruptcy Canada, one in six Canadians will declare bankruptcy or file for a Consumer Proposal at some point in their lives, with as many as 150,000 Canadians going through insolvency every year.